 Check on the Foreign Affairs Ministry website of your country if you need a visa to visit Belarus.
 Then read the Belarusian Embassy in your country.
 So you will know everything about the documents.
 Also, pay attention to insurance.
 For this reason, read my experience at the border with health insurance.

-When you got all the information on papers, plan your trip.
+When you got all the information on paper, plan your trip.
 Find a flight to Minsk or to some close place from where to use the bus, as I did, train or car.
 The best solution, with all means of transport, can be found on Infobus.
 On the platform, you have everything you need, also the combinations among the means of transport.

 Then visit the TEZ Tour website.
 The staff will prepare a tailor-made trip for you.
 They are specialized in this area, so you will get the best excursions and experiences.
 Select what you need, from the room reservation to the day trip.
 You will get superb travel with them.